 Further on, we passed not far from Crimea and Donetsk on our starboard side.
+Russia had invaded and occupied Crimea 2-3 months ago.
 It was a sobering thought, that below us a battle was raging and people were being shot dead even as our plane made its benign passage overhead.
-Just 10,000 meters altitude and a few degrees of lat-long separated us from the war zone!
+Just 10,000 meters altitude and a few degrees of lat-long separated us from a war zone!
 On the port side we passed Istanbul, then crossed a small part of the Black Sea into Europe, entering the airspace over Rumania.

 Flying above France I thought of the French politician, Marin Le Pen, who is one of the people spearheading the movement to break up the EU “like the Soviet Union.”
 Another era ends?